pawurb/rails-brotli-cache/README.md

 # brotli_memcached_cache  1.194646   0.051750   1.246396 (  1.752982)
 ```

-Regardless of the underlying data store, Brotli cache offers between 20%-40% performance improvment.
+Regardless of the underlying data store, Brotli cache offers 20%-40% performance improvement.

-You can run the benchmarks yourself by executing:
+You can run the benchmarks by executing:

 ```ruby
 cp docker-compose.yml.sample docker-compose.yml